 Therefore an EU organic wine will be produced from grapes that have seen have no pesticides or fertilisers but, contrary to popular belief, it may have had extra sulphites added, though the levels will almost certainly be lower than in non-organic wines.
 And as you can read in my sulphites blog post sulphites are not necessarily a bad thing as long as limits are controlled.

-Organic wines are usually easily identifiable; look for the EU organic logo (green leaf with stars) on organic wines produced in the EU after July 2012 and country-specific organic certification logos (like the UK Soil Association below or the French ‘Agriculture Biologique’).
+Organic wines are usually easily identifiable; look for the EU organic logo (green leaf with stars above) on organic wines produced in the EU after July 2012 and country-specific organic certification logos (like the UK Soil Association below or the French ‘Agriculture Biologique’).

 Certification of organic grapes and of organic wine is controlled by various control bodies in each country authorised by the EU to monitor the winemakers; there is a conversion period of at least two years before the organic label can be used and annual checks are carried out to ensure organic principles continue to be applied.
 Only a small percentage of the world’s vineyards are certified organic though increasing numbers are striving to gain certification.